-From a sector point of view, manufacturing represents the most important portion of turnover, with approximately 66%; this positioning is consistent with the "DNA" of Generalfinance as a reference factor for manufacturing SMEs affected by turnaround processes.
-The activity is mainly represented by factoring with recourse, which accounts for approximately 94,5% of volumes, with a residual portion of factoring without recourse.
+From a sector point of view, manufacturing represents the most important portion of turnover developed with respect to the transferors, with approximately 65%; this positioning is consistent with the "DNA" of Generalfinance as a reference factor for manufacturing SMEs affected by turnaround processes.
+The activity is mainly represented by factoring with recourse, which accounts for approximately 94.3% of volumes, with a residual portion of factoring without recourse (definitive purchase, for around 6%).

-Lastly, approximately 78% of the turnover is generated with regard to "distressed" transferors, i.e. those engaged in restructuring projects (arrangement with creditors, recovery plan, restructuring agreement, extraordinary administration and new.co within the context of turnaround plans).
+Lastly, approximately 76% of the turnover is generated with regard to "distressed" transferors, i.e. those engaged in restructuring projects (arrangement with creditors, recovery plan, restructuring agreement, extraordinary administration and new.co within the context of turnaround plans).